13.08. - 25.08. Karlsruhe

 What are the costs for me?

 There are no fixed costs for participants.
 However, as the camp still incurs costs, we are dependent on donations.
 Our recommendation would be [10 €] per day, but you are welcome to give more or less or nothing at all, as you are able.
 Additional costs arise in the Kitchen, which operates separately from the camp organisation.
 We also recommend a donation of 0-10 € per day.
+You are welcome to leave donations in cash at the Info-Point, Kitchen tent or at other organisations represented.

 How can I donate something to you?